nus-cs2030s/2324-s2/docs/unix/background.md

 ## Why CLI over GUI?

-Since CLI is designed to be economical, CLI is much more efficient and productive to use, in particular when we are interacting with a remote computer over the network -- sending text back and forth is much more efficient than sending graphical elements over the network.
+Since CLI is designed to be economical, CLI is much more efficient and productive to use, in particular when we are interacting with a remote computer over the network &mdash; sending text back and forth is much more efficient than sending graphical elements over the network.
 Each character takes up to two bytes, but each pixel alone takes up 3 bytes of data.

 Another reason why using CLI is faster and more productive is that user can keep their hands on the keyboard at all times and does _not_ need to switch frequently between keyboard and mouse._  While research has shown that GUI and mouse are great for casual users, for software developers that need to type on the keyboard most of the time, having to switch between keyboard and mouse is a productivity-killer.